zashiperm/generative-ai-use-cases-jp/docs/en/DEPLOY_OPTION.md

 {
   "context": {
     "crossAccountBedrockRoleArn": "arn:aws:iam::AccountID:role/PreCreatedRoleName",
-    "ragKnowledgeBaseEnabled": true, // Only when using Knowledge Base "ragKnowledgeBaseId": "XXXXXXXXXX" // Only when using Knowledge Base }
+    // Only when using Knowledge Base
+    "ragKnowledgeBaseEnabled": true,
+    "ragKnowledgeBaseId": "YOUR_KNOWLEDGE_BASE_ID",
+    // Only when using agents
+    "agents": [
+      {
+        "displayName": "YOUR AGENT NAME",
+        "agentId": "YOUR_AGENT_ID",
+        "aliasId": "YOUR_AGENT_ALIAS_ID"
+      }
+    ]
+  }
 }
 ```